staggeredsix/pdf-to-podcast-demo/README.md

    You can also set `DETACH=1` to run the services in detached mode, which allows you to continue using your terminal while the services are running.

-5. **Run Podcast Generation**:
+5. **Generate the Podcast**:

    ```bash
    source .venv/bin/activate
    python tests/test.py --target <pdf1.pdf> --context <pdf2.pdf>
    ```

-   This will generate a 2-person podcast.
+   By default, this command will generate a 2-person podcast.
 Add the `--monologue` flag to generate a 1-person podcast.
-Check out the test file for more examples.

 ## Customization

-### Host the PDF service on a separate machine
+1. **Host the PDF service on a separate machine**

 This blueprint uses [docling](https://github.com/DS4SD/docling) as the default PDF extraction service.